Pros vs. Joes: Season Three

-For Season Three, the format was changed to a "Last Man Standing" format, akin to the NCAA Division I men's basketball tournament with regionals held at the now demolished Orange Bowl Stadium in Miami, Florida, RFK Stadium in Washington, DC, the Louisiana Superdome in New Orleans and the Rose Bowl in Pasadena, California, where the finals were also held.
+For Season Three, the format was changed to a "Last Man Standing" format, akin to the NCAA Division I men's basketball tournament with regionals held at the now demolished Miami Orange Bowl, Robert F. Kennedy Memorial Stadium in Washington, D.C., the Louisiana Superdome in New Orleans and the Rose Bowl in Pasadena, California, where the finals were also held.
 The format now featured eight "Joes" in the opening round that tests them in a contest that will eliminate two of the Joes from contest.
 Those six remaining Joes were then ranked from one through six with the top seed taking on number six, number two against number five and number three against number four in a home sport of one of the pros, with the top two seeds choosing from the three pros.
 The winners advance to overtime, but now includes a bench where the Joes change from one uniform into another.
 Again the fastest among the three advanced to the finals.
 Gabriel Canape, a wireless rep from Lebanon, Missouri, was the winner.

 As in past seasons, the pros are designated by the color of their uniforms.